How Splunk uses Slack to make machine data valuable for customers

 Pushing projects forward with Slack

 Before Slack, Splunkers used different tools to communicate.
-Marketing had Skype, whereas product and engineering preferred HipChat.
-If you were in a cross-functional role, Mike says, “it broke down because you didn’t know where to look.”
-Wires got crossed and miscommunication was expected.
-Employees had to decide between working and catching up on emails – which often included sifting through long email threads.
-“Each one was like a little research project,” Fred says.
+Marketing had Skype; product and engineering preferred HipChat.
+If you were in a cross-functional role, Dupuis says, “it broke down because you didn’t know where to look.”
+Wires got crossed, and miscommunication was expected.
+Employees had to decide between working and catching up on email—which often included parsing long email threads.
+“Each one was like a little research project,” McAmis says.

 When Splunk’s new CTO came on board, he chose Slack for engineering.
-“It started as a pilot and then quickly spread across the organisation,” Fred says.
+“It started as a pilot and then quickly spread across the organization,” McAmis says.

-Short targeted Slack messages help his team push projects along, Fred explains.
+Short, targeted Slack messages help his team push projects along, McAmis explains.
 “You don’t really get buried in Slack because you can deal so efficiently with it,” he says.
-For example, every day Fred receives updates from his direct reports in Slack and a thumbs-up emoji is enough to keep things moving.
+For example, every day McAmis receives updates from his direct reports in Slack, and a thumbs-up emoji is enough to keep things moving.
 “It’s real time,” he says.
 “Email is very formal in comparison.”

 Whether they’re just starting out, working remotely or collaborating across continents, Splunk employees turn to Slack to streamline their day.
 As the big data industry rapidly changes, teams nimbly evolve, using Slack as both an efficient communication tool and a searchable knowledge network.